BlankOn/irgsh-go/README.md

 ## Endpoints

-The `chief` will live on port 8080.
+The `chief` will be live on port 8080.

 - `/api/v1/submit` - POST
 - `/api/v1/status` - GET